-Sexual assault, sexual harassment and sexual violence will not be tolerated at Parkland College.
+Dating violence, domestic violence, stalking, sexual assault, sexual harassment and sexual violence are prohibited at Parkland College.
 All students, faculty, staff, and visitors are subject to this policy statement.

 Employees found to have violated this policy may be subject to discipline which may include a verbal warning, written warning, unpaid suspension, or termination.
 The severity of a violation will determine the severity of the discipline and some steps along the continuum may be skipped if appropriate.